 Although some of it is still a mystery, our body is on our side.
 Studies have shown that when we know we have to wake for a certain time, the body is prepared for it.

-Although OCD may have us believe differently, our brain is certainly eager to wake at the right time.
-If everything else fails and our alarms decide to fail us, there is still a chance we will wake at the time we need, or not too long afterwards.
+Although OCD may have us believe differently, our brain is eager to wake us up at the right time.
+If our alarms decide to fail us, there is still a chance we will wake at the time we need to, or not too long afterwards.

 But this isn’t very important.
 Because your alarm won’t fail anyway.

 Apple has this response when searching ‘do phone alarms go off in silent mode’:

 So basically check your volume, and your iPhone will do the rest.
 More can be read from this page here.

 Android may do the same, you will need to check with your specific model.

 Despite some phones waking you up on Silent Mode or Do Not Disturb, it is still important to have power in the battery.

 A dead battery will not wake you, and no good if you need to call your work telling them how late you will be.